SlumberDemon/fishweb/docs/content/reference/cli.md

 ```
 --all   -a            show logs for all apps
---root  -r      PATH  root directory to search for apps
+--dir  -d      PATH  root directory to search for apps
                       [default: fishweb]
 --help                Show this message and exit.
 ```